16 Wedding Gloves That Are the Epitome of Glamour

 These satin opera wedding gloves accented with fluffy feathers are downright luxurious.
 The medium-weight satin piece is crafted with a touch of stretch for comfort, while the plume details are fun and festive.
 Choose from Ivory or Black depending on your wedding vibe.

-Covered in glittering crystal and pearl embellishments, we can't stop staring at these showstopping georgette ivory bridal gloves.
+Made from sheer material and covered with pearl embellishments, we can't stop staring at these showstopping bridal gloves.
 Because of the sparkly adornments, they would look exceptional paired with a minimalist wedding dress.